 - Make careful travel plans.
 If your holiday plans include a trip, thoroughly investigate your options as early as possible.
 For example, could you drive instead of fly?
 Stay with a friend or relative instead of in a hotel room?
 Make do without a rental car?
 If you need to travel by air, take advantage of websites to help you find cheaper tickets.
 If possible, be flexible about dates.
 You could save a lot of money by flying immediately after the holidays rather than before.

 - Keep it simple.
 Focus on enjoying the simple pleasures of the holiday season, like spending time with friends and family or taking a walk with a to-go mug of hot chocolate to see the holiday decorations in your neighborhood.
-Take a driving tour of best-decorated houses in your area (local news websites and newspapers often provide a listing of these houses).
+Take a driving tour of best-decorated houses in your area (search local news websites and newspapers for listings of these houses).
 These kinds of activities often capture the spirit of the season better than expensive gifts or elaborate celebrations.

 For some helpful financial advice specifically designed for service members, check out these podcasts to help you control your spending and avoid predatory high interest loans: Taking Control of Your Cash and Avoiding Pay Day Loans.